U2:UV Achtung Baby Live at Sphere: Speaker system, sound design, and mixing

 Sphere's sound system, dubbed "Sphere Immersive Sound", features spatial audio capabilities, and is based on Holoplot's X1 Matrix Array of speakers.
-The system comprises 1,586 permanently installed speakers and 300 mobile modules, with 99 percent of it being hidden behind the LED screen.
+The system comprises 1,586 permanently installed speakers and 300 mobile modules, with 99 percent of it hidden behind the LED screen.
 Using beamforming, the Holoplot X1 speakers can digitally aim sound at specific spots in the audience and deliver a consistent volume to every seat in the venue, even over long distances.
-The Holoplot X1 arrays can also use wave field synthesis to create a virtual point of origin for sound waves and to place them in precise spatial locations, regardless of the actual positions of speakers.
+The Holoplot X1 arrays can also use wave field synthesis to create a virtual point of origin for sound waves and place them in precise spatial locations, regardless of the actual speaker positioning.
 Software algorithms compensate for any transmission loss caused by the obstruction from the LED screen.

 Each X1 array consists of an MD96 speaker and an MD80-S speaker, which are equipped with 96 and 80 drivers, respectively.
 Through a matrix of drivers within each speaker module and a matrix of modules per array, Holoplot's system offers more control over the dispersion of sound in horizontal and vertical directions.
 The location in Sphere where a traditional theatre proscenium would be built features the world's largest loudspeaker array, comprising 464 Holoplot X1 speakers (272 MD96 modules and 192 MD80-S modules) organized into 14 clusters and arranged in a semi-arch about 25–30 ft above the stage.
 In total, the sound system comprises 167,000 speaker drivers, amplifiers, and processing channels, and it weighs 395120 lb.